What's all the Fuss About Scientific Integrity?

 Male Participant: Or he could be like, "I didn't think it would make a difference either way," which is what's implied by that thing.
 It didn't make a difference, so he thought .

-Allen: That may be true to the decision, but you can't misrepresent the science to support your decision.
+Alan: That may be true to the decision, but you can't misrepresent the science to support your decision.
 That's really the point.

 Male Participant: ..it should not..

-Allen: Right.
+Alan: Right.
 Intentionality, as I've said from the beginning, is definitely an element here.
 You can have a loss of integrity without intentionality, and you can have a loss of integrity with intentionality.
 You can probably tell which one is worse.

-Allen: Checking.
+Alan: Checking.
 All right, so let me give you the quick background.
 Red Knots is a migratory shore bird.
 They make the longest yearly migration of any bird, more than 9,000 miles from the Arctic to the tip of South America.

 Horseshoe crab's eggs are an important food source for this migratory bird.
 They fatten up and make that trip.
 Red Knots stop in Delaware Bay to feed and refuel before continuing their journey.
 In recent years horseshoe crabs have been harvested extensively by the fishing industry.